kumaraditya1999/Algorithms/Merge Sort Algorithm.md

-## General methodology in a merge sort
+## General methodology in a Merge sort

  a.We take a variable p and store the starting index of our array in this.